Jesse00979/Unity-Scripts-Utils/README.md

 Are simple scripts for Unity URP

-MMy favorite is a BlackHoleShader which is a more complete shader
+My favorite is a BlackHoleShader which is a more complete shader